-An introduction to the discipline of finance.
-Examines general principles of finance and corporate finance Topics include financial objectives of the firm, the time value of money, risk and return, capital budgeting, the cost of capital, financial forecasting and ratio analysis, working capital management, EVA and MVA concepts, and current and future trends in corporate finance.
+This course presents an introduction to the discipline of finance.
+It examines general principles of finance and corporate finance.
+Topics include financial objectives of the firm, the time value of money, risk and return, capital budgeting, the cost of capital, financial forecasting and ratio analysis, working capital management, Economic Value Added (EVA) and Market Value Added (MVA) concepts, and current and future trends in corporate finance.